devEdexa/edexa-sdk/docs-md/erc1155/getAccount.md

   };

   const dataToGetAccountId = {
-    userId(required): 'Enter the `uuid` of user for whom you want to retrieve the getAccount', chaincode(optional): 'The name of the smart contract or chaincode managing the tokens', channel(optional): 'The name of the channel in the blockchain network' }
+    userId(optional): 'Enter the `uuid` of user for whom you want to retrieve the getAccount', chaincode(optional): 'The name of the smart contract or chaincode managing the tokens', channel(optional): 'The name of the channel in the blockchain network' }